NielsTalens/doc-driven-dev/product-definitions/04 - product-description.md

 The Tools section provides a curated collection of command-line utilities designed to accelerate your development workflow.
 This includes code generators, build scripts, linters, formatters, and other automation tools configured for your project.
 Rather than memorizing commands or searching through documentation, developers can discover and execute tools directly from the home screen, improving productivity and reducing context switching.

+Feature: see an overview of all available tools
 A user can see a list of all tools by running `tools list`.
 They have an overview of all available tools.

+Feature: See the commands per tool.
+Users should be able to see what commands are available per tool.
+They should be able to run `tool-name list`and the options should be shown in the screen of the cli.
+Common options are: install, update, configure, delete.

 **Key Benefits:**
 - Quick discovery of available utilities